oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-nfrmtv-18-use-of-qualitative-severity-rating.md

 ### Use of Qualitative Severity Rating

-For each item in `metrics` it MUST be tested that it does not use the qualitative severity rating.
+For each item in `metrics` it SHALL be tested that it does not use the qualitative severity rating.

 > This covers all items in `metrics` regardless of their origin.
 > Even though the Qualitative Severity Rating is a specified property, its usage is discouraged as it provides